Scripting API

 getState() {

-return { annotations: this._annotations };
+return { annotations: [...this._annotations] };

 },

-// Called after hot-reload activation
+// Called after hot-reload activation with the snapshot from getState().

 restoreState(state) {